Craig Dahl

-Craig Dahl (born June 17, 1985) is a former American football safety who played nine seasons in the National Football League.
-He was signed by the Giants as an undrafted free agent in 2007.
-He played college football at North Dakota State.
+Craig Dahl (born June 17, 1985) is an American former professional football player who was a safety for nine seasons in the National Football League (NFL).
+He played college football for the North Dakota State Bison and was signed by the Giants as an undrafted free agent in 2007.

 He earned a Super Bowl ring during his first stint with the Giants in their Super Bowl XLII win against Tom Brady and the New England Patriots.
-Dahl has also played for the St. Louis Rams and the San Francisco 49ers.
+Dahl has also played for the St. Louis Rams and San Francisco 49ers.